by Matt Slick

 It would not make sense to say that we (people) will be judging the angels if the angels were really people who became angels.

-Furthermore, if people became angels it would create a problem dealing with the nature of being human.
-Everything that exists has an essence, and we are able to distinguish between things because we are able to recognize differences in things.
+Furthermore, if people became angels, it would create a problem dealing with the nature of being human.
+Everything that exists has an essence, and we are able to distinguish between things because we can recognize differences in things.
 An angel is different from a human.
 If a human becomes an angel, then he's no longer human.
 Essentially, this would mean he stopped being one thing and became another; he stopped being human and became an angel.
 People might mistakenly equate humanity merely with the biological function and attributes as it relates to having a human body.
 But being human is not restricted to physical form since our human souls can be separate from the body and to be at home with the Lord (2 Corinthians 5:8), and we are still human in essence as is exemplified in Luke 16:19-31.